Investment banking: Early history

 The Dutch East India Company was the first company to issue bonds and shares of stock to the general public.
 It was also the first publicly traded company, being the first company to be publicly listed.
+The activity of investment banking derived from merchant banks, who financed global trade ventures and were underwriting (putting their name under) large shipping projects to finance them.
+Most of this underwriting activity took place at Lloyd's Coffee House in London.
+This eventually became Lloyd's of London, the global insurer and place to pool insurance for unusual risks.

 Further developments

 Investment banking has changed over the years, beginning as a partnership firm focused on underwriting security issuance, i.e., initial public offerings (IPOs) and secondary market offerings, brokerage, and mergers and acquisitions, and evolving into a "full-service" range including securities research, proprietary trading, and investment management.
 In the 21st century, the SEC filings of the major independent investment banks such as Goldman Sachs and Morgan Stanley reflect three product segments: